 Sona is a research and development company that owns proprietary gold nanorod ("GNRs") technology that can be used in a variety of lateral flow applications, specifically rapid diagnostic testing devices.
-In a lateral flow tests, particles such as Sona's GNRs are used to bind to biological materials and carry them along a test strip, producing a positive or negative result.
-Sona holds a global patent (pending) on the manufacture of GNRs that offers several functional performance advantages over other particles currently in the market, such as:
+In a lateral flow test, particles such as Sona's GNRs are used to bind to biological materials and carry them along a test strip, producing a positive or negative result.
+Sona has applied for patent protection in eight major jurisdictions on its technology for the manufacture of GNRs that offers several functional performance advantages over other particles currently in the market, such as: